Please feel free to contact us if you have questions that are not addressed below.

 If you applied to day school Admissions by mistake and would like to obtain your degree through University Extension:

-- Please visit the Day School Admissions Office and sign a release or write a letter to Admissions stating you would like your documentation & official transcripts to be released to the University Extension, explaining that you applied to day school accidentally.
+- Please visit the Admissions Office and sign a release or write a letter to Admissions stating you would like your documentation and official transcripts to be released to the University Extension, explaining that you applied to day school accidentally.

-- If you have already paid your day school application fee, please contact Jennifer Ferreira at 508-910-9063 to request that, as a courtesy, your University Extension degree application fee be waived.
+- If you have already paid your day school application fee, please contact 508.910.9063 to request that, as a courtesy, your University Extension degree application fee be waived.

 - Set up an appointment as soon as possible to meet with a University Extension advisor, who will help you to begin taking courses towards your University Extension degree program.

 Do I have to submit transcripts from all my previous colleges?

 Students must submit official transcripts from every college or university they attended.
 Course descriptions are required if your course(s) were obtained at a private or out of state college/university.
 Upon request, Massachusetts course descriptions may need to be provided for transfer credit approval.

 Please keep in mind, it often takes 4-6 weeks to receive outside transcripts.
 Request that they be sent to University Extension as early as possible.